ige-PING/public-docs/docs/clusters/Ige/ige-jupyterhub.md

 ![](../Tools/images/restart_jupyterhub.PNG)

-# Add you own environment
+## Computing environment

+3 pangeo style environments are provided and can be reproduced from their configuration files hosted [here](https://github.com/ige-PING/jupyterhub-envs) :
+  - pangeo-notebook : everything python librairies needed to manage data (xarray, pandas, ...) and produce plots (matplotlib, cartopy, ...) and computation (numpy, scipy, ...) and many other
+  - pangeo-pytorch : pangeo-notebook + pytorch
+  - pangeo-tfjax : pangeo-notebook + tensorflow +jax

+You can also add your own kernel/ environment created with micromamba for example

 ![](../Tools/images/kernel_env_install.PNG)

-You can add you own kernel/ environment created with micromamba for example

-## R example
+### R example

 1. Create your R environment
 ```